sergioabz/mid_project/README.md

     To understand the overall nationality acquisition rates over time, the project examines historical rates of naturalisation and visualizes it using appropriate plots in order to identify the OECD countries.

-4. Which are the top five OECD countries that present the best laboral integration rates according to the educational attainment of the immigrant?
+4. Which are the top five OECD countries that present the best laboral integration rates according to the educational attainment of the immigrant 2015-2019?

     The project examines historical rates of employment and visualizes them using appropriate plots in order to identify the five OECD countries.

-5. Which are the OECD countires where immigrant women have reached the highest integration rate in the labor market during 2015-2019?
+5. Which are the OECD countires where immigrant women have reached the highest integration rate in the labor market during 2010-2020?

     The project examines historical rates of employment and visualizes them using appropriate plots in order to identify the five OECD countries.